-The instrument flight instruction shall include at least 10 hours in an IFR-certificated multi-

-Holders of an ATPL(H) shall have the theoretical knowledge instruction hours reduced by 50 hours.
+The instrument flight instruction shall include at least 10 hours in an IFR-certificated multi- - The instrument flight instruction shall include at least 10 hours in an IFR-certificated multiengine helicopter. - 9.1.
+Holders of an ATPL(H) shall have the theoretical knowledge instruction hours reduced by 50 hours. - 9.2.

-- engine helicopter. - 9.2.
 The holder of an IR(A) may have the amount of training required reduced by 10 hours. - 10.
 The flying exercises up to the IR(H) skill test shall comprise: - (a) pre-flight procedures for IFR flights, including the use of the flight manual and appropriate air traffic services documents in the preparation of an IFR flight plan; - (b) procedure and manoeuvres for IFR operation under normal, abnormal and emergency conditions covering at least: